dovh-me/usage-reporter/README.md

 ## Prerequisites
 - Linux flavored operating system
 - NodeJs (17+)
-- An http server (http-server from recommended) - To view the generated report
+- An http server (http-server recommended) - To view the generated report

 ## How to use